Taming-the-BEAST/Troubleshooting-convergence-issues/README.md

 ---
 author: David A. Rasmussen
-beastversion: 2.7.4
+beastversion: 2.7.x
-tracerversion: 1.7.2
+tracerversion: 1.7.x
 level: Beginner
 title: Troubleshooting
 ---

 # Background

 The primary goal of most phylogenetic analyses in BEAST is to infer the posterior distribution of trees and associated model parameters using Markov chain Monte Carlo (MCMC) sampling.
-In this tutorial, we will learn how to analyze the output of a MCMC analysis in BEAST using Tracer.
+In this tutorial, we will learn how to analyze the output of an MCMC analysis in BEAST2 using Tracer.
 This program allows us to easily visualize BEAST's output and summarize results.
 As we will see, we can also use Tracer to troubleshoot some of the most common MCMC problems  encountered in BEAST.

 While BEAST's MCMC algorithm is fairly well optimised for phylogenetic inference, problems can arise, especially as the complexity of our data and models increase.
-A MCMC run may not converge on a stationary target distribution.
-More commonly, a run might converge but mix poorly - meaning our samples from the posterior are highly autocorrelated and therefore not independent.
+An MCMC run may not converge on a stationary target distribution.
+More commonly, a run might converge but mix poorly - meaning that our samples from the posterior are highly autocorrelated and therefore not independent.
 In these cases, it is often necessary to tune the performance of the MCMC algorithm.

 In this tutorial, we will consider a relatively simple example where we would like to infer a phylogeny and evolutionary parameters from a small alignment of sequences.
 Our job will be to work together to increase the efficiency of the MCMC so we can make BEAST purr...

 ----